hayj/WebCrawler/README.md

  * Use the [`Multi-armed bandit`](https://en.wikipedia.org/wiki/Multi-armed_bandit) to automatically adjusts the settings.
  * Automatically kill dead Selenium process on Linux (Selenium is sometimes unstable).

 ## Disadvantages of classic crawling libraries

 Some libraries ([Scrapy](https://scrapy.org/)) do Crawling well but doesn't exploit Selenium (or you need to [requests 2 times](https://stackoverflow.com/questions/17975471/selenium-with-scrapy-for-dynamic-page)).
 You can not easily [exploit multiple proxies](https://stackoverflow.com/questions/4710483/scrapy-and-proxies).
-And moreover it's most often not "callback" oriented but "inheritance" oriented which can be hard to separate your scrapinp / indexing code from the crawler library.
+And moreover it's most often not "callback" oriented but "inheritance" oriented which can be hard in separating your scrapinp / indexing code from the crawler itself.

 ## Usage